pokt-network/shannon-sdk/README.md

 ### Dependencies implementation

-`./client` package contains simple implementations of the clients required by the SDK.
+`./client` package contains example implementations of the clients required by the SDK.
 These implementations are based on the `grpc` and `http` packages in Go, and they can be used as a reference for building more complex ones.

+### Poktroll dependencies

+The SDK relies on the `poktroll` repository for the `types` package, which acts as a single source of truth for the data structures used by the SDK.
+This design choice ensures consistency across the various components of the POKT ecosystem.